What Is Social Security Disability Insurance?

 Social Security Disability Benefits and Eligibility

-Social Security Disability Insurance (SSDI) is a program that pays monthly benefits to you if you have become disabled before reaching the age of retirement and your disability prevents you from working in the same capacity.
+Social Security Disability Insurance (SSDI) is a program that pays monthly benefits to you if you have become disabled before retirement age.
+If you believe you are eligible to receive SSDI, you must complete an uncompromising application with the Social Security Administration (SSA).

 Who Is Eligible for Social Security Disability Insurance?